pzampino/pzampino.github.io/_drafts/apache-knox-admin-ui-changes.md

 ---
-title: Apache Knox Admin UI Changes
+title: New and Improved Apache Knox Admin UI
 ---

 # Introduction